Parents and Children

 Executive skills can be strengthened by simple things like playing games that involve waiting your turn, putting puzzles together, saying a prayer before a meal (pausing or waiting until it is time to eat), or doing small things for someone else.

 Parents can consciously introduce and reinforce behaviors that help children establish more self-control.
 Give them limited control opportunities, such as allowing them to choose between two acceptable options.
-Explain to children the possible consequences of behaviors (without condemning them), review the pros and cons of different choices, give them jobs and responsibilities, and let them make limited choices.
+Explain to children the possible consequences of behaviors (without condemning them), review the pros and cons of different choices, give them jobs and responsibilities, and let them make reasonable choices to promote self-sufficiency.

-Parents can create opportunities to learn/demonstrate skills like thinking before they react, spending time alone, letting them figure things out rather than always having someone help them, being content at home rather than on the go, and helping them pause, slow down, reflect, and collect themselves.
+Parents can create opportunities to learn/demonstrate skills like thinking before they react, spending time alone, letting them figure things out rather than always having someone help them, being content at home, helping them pause, slow down, reflect, and collect themselves.
 Once these behaviors are prompted, social praise and reinforcement will strengthen these skills, but we can’t expect kids to figure out which behaviors are important.
 This must come from parents who demonstrate these behaviors and provide frequent and well-thought-out prompts.

 It is hard to keep yourself under control when the kids are being difficult and unwilling to listen.
 But when kids are oppositional and screaming at you, parents need to demonstrate calmness.
 This is when your desire for things not to be this way can cause you to lose control over your behavior.
 Demonstrating self-control is modeling the behavior you want your child to develop.
-Screaming back, threatening, or hitting a child is giving in to desire and will only strengthen desire behaviors.
+Screaming back, threatening, or hitting a child is giving in to your own desire for things not to be this way, which will only model and strengthen the child’s desire for what they want.

 General Parenting Practices